South Melbourne Town Hall restoration

 The impact

 South Melbourne Town Hall has been closed to the public since June 2020.
-We've been planning for this renewal project since then.
+We've been work on this renewal project since then.

 We appreciate the inconvenience this closure might cause and thank you for your patience.